Connor Stanley (footballer): Hereford

 On 31 July 2023, Stanley signed for National League North club Hereford on a short-term deal, after a successful trial period in which he featured in a number of the club's pre-season friendlies.
 He made his debut on the left wing in the opening league fixture of the season.
 He scored his first goal for the club in their first home fixture of the season, the only goal in a 1–0 win.
 He left the club at the end of his short term contract in December 2023.

 Stourbridge

 On 22 December 2023, Southern League Premier Division club Stourbridge announced the signing of Stanley.

 Banbury United

 In November 2024, Stanley joined Banbury United.

 Kettering Town

 On 20 June 2025, Stanley joined Southern League Premier Division Central side Kettering Town.

+Worcester City

+On 5 December 2025, Stanley moved to Kettering's league rivals Worcester City.